What is Microsoft SCCM? How can you leverage your investment in SCCM?

 Other stakeholders within the organization therefore struggle to view this data unless they have asked an SCCM expert to create a report for them.
 How can stakeholders make critical business decisions if they can’t digest the data?
 Consequently, many organizations purchase an expensive third party product to transform SCCM’s raw and complex data into simple and easy to understand reports without the need for SQL expertise.

-Non-Windows Hardware & Software
+Non-Windows Hardware and Software

 Microsoft SCCM is strong in its ability to inventory Window-based hardware although providing an inventory for non-Windows based equipment is still unreliable and therefore hinders accurate SAM.
 There have been some improvements adding support for Mac, UNIX and Linux, although it is still limited in its ability to audit some of the more commonly used platforms.